Class MemoryUtil

 Allocates a block of memory for an array of num elements, each of them size bytes long, and initializes all its bits to zero.
 The effective result is the allocation of a zero-initialized memory block of (num*size) bytes.

-Memory allocated with this method must be freed with memFree(java.nio.Buffer).
+Memory allocated with this method must be freed with memFree(Buffer).

 Parameters: